 Fire Risk: Smoking & BBQs

-Smoking On Balconies: Balconies are considered “exclusive use common areas”, and are often subjected to the same rules and regulations as the other common areas in the building - which may mean no smoking is allowed!
+Smoking On Balconies: A condominium balcony is considered “exclusive use common area”, and is often subjected to the same rules and regulations as the other common areas in the building - which may mean no smoking is allowed!
 Some corporations are very specific about whether smoking is permitted on balconies, so be sure to check with your property management.
 If smoking isn’t allowed, residents must respect that rule to avoid dealing with larger problems, such as warnings from management and possible future legal action.

 For corporations that do allow smoking on balconies, residents should be mindful and respectful of high-density living and the risk and responsibilities associated with it.
 It is never acceptable to litter by tossing a cigarette over the balcony (in fact, nothing should ever be tossed over the balcony!), but it is especially dangerous in a condo because it can easily find a nearby balcony or area to land on and ignite a fire.
 We are all responsible for each other’s safety, and failing to take this responsibility seriously can lead to major consequences.